pulumi/examples/aws-go-lambda/README.md

 # AWS Golang Lambda
-This example creates a lambda that does a simple `ToUpper` on the string input and returns it.
+This example creates an AWS Lambda function that does a simple `ToUpper` on the string input and returns it.

 ## Deploying the App